fermga/TNFR-LFS/docs/cli.md

 ``--target-si`` define the desired objectives.
-The emitted report now exposes the same telemetry artefacts as ``analyze``/``suggest`` under the ``reports`` key so downstream automations (dashboards or notebooks) can ingest the Sense Index map and yaw/roll spectrum while keeping the command line output concise.
+The emitted report now exposes the same telemetry artefacts as ``analyze``/``suggest`` under the ``reports`` key so downstream automations (dashboards or notebooks) can ingest the Sense Index map and modal resonance breakdown while keeping the command line output concise.

 ### ``write-set``